Head Coach Joe Judge

 New York Giants halfback Bosh Pritchard (35) is aided by effective blocking as he goes through an opening for a 6 yard gain in first quarter of National Football League game with Pittsburgh Steelers at Polo Grounds in New York City, Dec.
 2, 1951.
 Giant guard Duke Maronic (67) takes out a Steeler at left.
 Other identifiable player is Giant quarterback Chuck Conerly (42).
 (AP Photo/Harry Harris)

 Frank Gifford, New York Giant halfback is brought down by bevy of Pittsburgh Steelers after taking pass good for 11-yard gain in second period at Yankee Stadium, New York City, on Nov.
 15, 1959.
+Pass was from Giant quarterback Don Heinrich.
+Identifiable Steelers are Jack McCall (20, left), Dean Derby (27) and Dick Campbell (66).
+Steelers won 14-9 in last two minutes to drop Giants into first place tie with Cleveland in eastern conference of National Football League.
 (AP Photo)

 New York Giants Del Shofner (85) balances a Y.A.
-Title pass on his fingertip in Pittsburgh Steelers end zone as Steelers' Brady Keys (26) makes flying effort to break up play.
-Giants won, 42-21, to move into first place in Eastern Conference of National Football League in 1961.
+Title pass on his fingertip in Pittsburgh Steeler end zone as Steeler's Brady Keys (26) makes flying effort to break up play in second period of game at New York's Yankee Stadium on Nov.
+19, 1961.
+Giants won, 42-21, to move into first place in Eastern Conference of National Football League.
 (AP Photo)

 New York Giants' flanker back Frank Gifford (16) snares a pass during game against the Pittsburgh Steelers at Yankee Stadium, Dec.
 15, 1963.
 (AP Photo)